toddharrison/BriarCode/fake-block/readme.md

 May also be used in the console.

 ## Permissions
-Fake-block requires only one permission, which allows calling the commands above (OP is always allowed):
+Fake-block requires only one permission, which allows calling the admin commands above (OP is always allowed):
 `fakeblock`

 ## Suggestions and Support